 On April 9, 2021, Superior completed the previously announced sale of its Specialty Chemicals business for total consideration of \$725 million (the "Transaction").
 Superior received \$600 million in cash proceeds, less a working capital adjustment of \$17.0 million and \$125 million in the form of a 6% unsecured note ("Vendor Note").
-The principal amount of the Vendor Note and accrued and unpaid interest are due October 9, 2026.
+The principal amount of the Vendor Note and accrued and unpaid interest are due on October 9, 2026.
 The purchase price is subject to adjustment based on the average EBITDA of the business for the three consecutive 12-month periods following the closing date.
 If the average EBITDA, adjusted to remove the impact of IFRS 16, Leases ("IFRS 16"), is higher than \$115 million, the purchase price will be increased by multiplying the difference by 4.5 and the buyer will issue an additional note to Superior, up to a maximum of \$100 million, which includes accumulated interest.
 The note will bear interest at the same rate as the Vendor Note and interest will accrue from the closing date.
 If the average EBITDA, adjusted to remove the impact of IFRS 16, is lower than \$100 million, the purchase price will be decreased by multiplying the difference by 4.5 and a note will be issued by the seller up to a maximum of \$100 million, which includes accumulated interest.
 The note will bear interest at the same rate as the Vendor Note and interest will accrue from the closing date.
-The fair value of the contingent consideration at April 9, 2021 was estimated to be a liability of \$1.4 million is included on the condensed consolidated balance sheets, as part of other non-current financial liabilities; see Note 13 for the fair value as at June 30, 2022.
-Changes in the fair value of the contingent consideration are recorded in the condensed consolidated statements of net earnings (loss) as part of the gain on derivatives and foreign currency translation of borrowings while interest earned on the vendor note is recorded net of finance expense; see Notes 13 and 16 of the unaudited condensed consolidated financial statements, respectively.
+The fair value of the contingent consideration as at April 9, 2021 was estimated to be a liability of \$1.4 million is included on the condensed consolidated balance sheets, as part of other non-current financial liabilities; As at September 30, 2022, the fair value of the contingent consideration is also \$1.4 million, see Note 13.
+Changes in the fair value of the contingent consideration are recorded in the condensed consolidated statements of net earnings (loss) and total comprehensive earnings (loss) as part of the gain (loss) on derivatives and foreign currency translation of borrowings while interest earned on the Vendor Note is recorded net of finance expense; see Notes 13 and 16 of the condensed consolidated financial statements, respectively.

-The Transaction included all assets and liabilities Superior held in its Specialty Chemical operating segment.
-Management has presented the results of the Specialty Chemicals operating segment as a discontinued operation and no longer presents these results in the Reportable Segment Information note.
+The Transaction included all assets and liabilities Superior held in its Specialty Chemicals operating segment.
+Management has presented the results of the Specialty Chemicals operating segment as a discontinued operation and no longer presents these results in the Reportable Segments Information note.
 The consideration received exceeded the carrying amount of the net assets and therefore, no impairment was required to be recorded.

-The Vendor Note is included in notes receivable and other investments on the condensed consolidated balance sheets and includes \$9.1 million in accrued interest.
+The Vendor Note is included in notes receivable and other investments on the condensed consolidated balance sheets and includes \$10.9 million in accrued interest.

-Net earnings from discontinued operations reported in the condensed consolidated statements of net earnings (loss) and total comprehensive earnings (loss) for the three and six months ended June 30, 2021 are as follows:
+Net earnings from discontinued operations reported in the condensed consolidated statements of net earnings (loss) and total comprehensive earnings (loss) for the three and nine months ended September 30, 2021 are as follows: